AntonSol919/linkspace/index.md

 For example, an SQL database is a special case of a tree.
 It is built on top of multiple sorted lists under table names.
     Essentially their rows are "/table_name/primary_key = value", and a SQL query can address multiple entries.

-Sending data can be thought of as combining **your tree** with another **tree**.
+Sending data can be thought of as combining **your tree** with **another tree**.
 We've dubbed words to describe specific cases such as:
 '__creating posts__', '__uploading image__', '__upvote/like a post__', '__stream a video __', etc.
-Fundamentally they can be seen as merging trees.
+Fundamentally they can be viewed as merging trees.

 The majority of the internet that people interact with today follows a single host design.
 A design where you make a request to get the only 'real' copy of the tree.
+For all its simplicity, this design has downsides.
+It becomes a single point of failure, links can become invalid, everybody has to re-invent authentication, every application has to re-invent dealing with IO errors, etc.
-For all its simplicity, this design has techinical downsides[^1] and comes with profound [consequences](#why) for the dynamic between host and user.
+There are also profound [consequences](#why) for the dynamic between host and user.

 In linkspace there is no single 'real' copy, and thus no de facto administrator.
-Any number of participants can host (part of) tree.
+Any number of participants can host (part of) a tree.

 That does mean there is no way to uniquely identify an entry with only a path.
 Two computers far apart can write to the same location at the same time.